blessingmad/Basic-Inventory-System/README.md

 This program demostrates how store inventory can be managed and distributed to customers. l used c++ programming language to demostrate the functionalities of the program.

-Here is a demostration video of how the program works:[Software Demo Video](http://youtube.link.goes.here)
+Here is a demostration video of how the program works:[Basis Inventory System](http://youtube.link.goes.here)

 # Development Environment